Bruce Langhorne: Mr. Tambourine Man

-Work With Bob Dylan
+Work with Bob Dylan

-In addition to inspiring the title character of "Mr. Tambourine Man", Langhorne played the electric guitar countermelody on the song.
+In addition to likely inspiring the title character of "Mr. Tambourine Man", Langhorne played the electric guitar countermelody on the song.
 His guitar is also prominent on several other songs on Dylan's Bringing It All Back Home album, particularly "Love Minus Zero/No Limit" and "She Belongs to Me"; he also played the lead guitar parts on "Subterranean Homesick Blues", "Outlaw Blues", "Bob Dylan's 115th Dream" and "Maggie's Farm".
-He also played the guitar for Dylan's television performances of "It's Alright Ma (I'm Only Bleeding)" and "It's All Over Now, Baby Blue" on The Les Crane Show in February 1965, a month after the Bringing It All Back Home sessions.
+He also played the guitar for Dylan's television performances of "It's Alright, Ma (I'm Only Bleeding)" and "It's All Over Now, Baby Blue" on The Les Crane Show in February 1965, a month after the Bringing It All Back Home sessions.
 Two years earlier, Langhorne performed on "Corrina, Corrina", on the album The Freewheelin' Bob Dylan, and on the outtake "Mixed-Up Confusion", which was eventually released on Biograph.
 Years later, Langhorne played on tracks for Dylan's album Pat Garrett and Billy the Kid.

-Movie Music Composer
+Movie music composer

 Langhorne composed the music for the Peter Fonda western film The Hired Hand (1971), which combined sitar, fiddle, and banjo.
 He also provided the scores for Fonda's 1973 science fiction film Idaho Transfer and his 1976 vigilante movie Fighting Mad (directed by Jonathan Demme).
 Other films featuring Langhorne's scores include Stay Hungry (1976), Melvin and Howard (1980) and Night Warning (1982).

 In 1992, Langhorne founded a hot-sauce company, Brother Bru-Bru's African Hot Sauce.
 The hot sauce is unique for containing "African spices" and all-natural or organic, no-sodium or low-sodium ingredients.